Charles A. Barlow

 Charles Averill Barlow (March 17, 1858 – October 3, 1927) was an American farmer, businessman and politician.
-He was most notable for his service as a member of the California State Assembly and a member of the U.S. representative from California's 6th congressional district.
+He was most notable for his service as a member of the California State Assembly and as a U.S. Representative from California's 6th congressional district for one term from 1897 to 1899.

 Early life

 Barlow was born in Cleveland, Ohio on March 17, 1858, the son of Merrill Barlow and Ann Frances (Arnold) Barlow.
 The Barlow family, including Barlow's three brothers and sisters, moved to Ventura, California in 1875.
 Barlow was educated in the public schools of Cleveland and Ventura, and after completing his education he supported himself by working as a harness maker and farm laborer.

 Career

 Barlow became a businessman.
 He purchased an interest in his employer's harness making business, and then invested in other ventures, including a business drying and shipping fruit grown in California.

-Barlow moved to San Luis Obispo in the early 1880s, where he grew wheat and with a partner began a weekly newspaper, the Reasoner.
+He moved to San Luis Obispo in the early 1880s, where he grew wheat and with a partner began a weekly newspaper, the Reasoner.
 He became interested in reform causes including the Free Silver movement that led him to join the Populist Party, and the Reasoner became a major pro-Populist outlet.